tenfinney/dao/README.md

 - DAO configuration
 - ENS domain (web3api.eth)

-In the future, it is anticipated that the DAO will take on direct governance of:
+In the future, it is anticipated that the DAO will also govern:
 - Web3API repositories
 - Web3Hub platform deployments
-- DAO-verified APIs hosted at web3api.eth subdomains, and more...
+- DAO-verified APIs (hosted at web3api.eth subdomains)

 ## DAO Configuration